 They can be a great place to practice programming, algorithms, and AI/ML.
 The competitions vary widely in their difficulty, prizes, languages available, and feasible strategies.
-To help you find the right one, I've compiled a list of ongoing and upcoming AI game competitions to check out below (up-to-date as of May 2021).
+To help you find the right one, I've compiled a list of ongoing and upcoming AI game competitions to check out below.

 You've likely heard of Kaggle.
 They're the most popular platform for hosting data science competitions.
 But they're also home to a range of simulation playgrounds such as ConnectX, Hungry Geese, and the resource management game, Halite by Two Sigma.
 Players submit agents that compete on a live leaderboard, and prizes include Kaggle merchandise and ranking points for your Kaggle profile.

 Kaggle is a great place to start if you're new to AI game competitions since they provide tutorials and free GPUs for training.